konn/linear-extra/linear-parallel/README.md

 # linear-parallel - Parallel Computation Interfaces for Linear Haskell

+This package provides linear pure parallelism utilities.

+See [`linear-fft`](../linear-fft) for example usage.

 ## Design Notes

 With the linear setting, pure combinator `runEval` can contain arbitrary pure expression that calls destructive operations under the hood.